Tucker55/shift-manager-php/README.md

 ### Shift History Calendar

 A monthly calendar showing all completed shifts.
 Shifts you personally worked are highlighted in amber.
-Use the ← Prev / Next → arrows to browse any past month.

 ![Shift history](screenshots/history.png)